beam4/buildchurchsite/showcase.md

 ![t06](/img/transducer007.jpeg)

 Fig. 03 We bought a brand new transducer from GE France.
+Shot on 2007.

 #### Fig.04